23 Stirling–St Andrews

-The 23 was a bus service which ran from Stirling to St Andrews.
+The 23 was a bus service which ran from Stirling to St Andrews via Kinross.
+It was withdrawn in 2020, with parts of the route being replaced by local services.

 History

 Operation

 The route dated back to the 1930s, at which time it was numbered 298 and operated by W. Alexander & Sons between Buchanan bus station, Glasgow, and St Andrews.
 The service was later renumbered as 23.
 After the company was split in 1961 by its parent, the Scottish Bus Group, the service was operated by Alexander (Midland) and Alexander (Fife).
 In 1981, the route was shortened, with its eastern terminus now at Stirling.
 However, some Glasgow to St Andrews journeys continued to operate on Friday and Saturday evenings primarily for the benefit of university students.
 Through privatisation of British bus services and subsequent ownership changes, the route was acquired by Fife Scottish, part of the Stagecoach group.

 Decline and withdrawal

 Service levels were progressively reduced, with Stagecoach citing a "decrease in demand".
 In 2017 only three return journeys ran per day.
 The number 23 bus was withdrawn completely in 2020.
 Stagecoach stated that it had been underperforming prior to the COVID-19 pandemic and that it was operating at "a significant loss".
 The withdrawal drew criticism from local MSPs.